Little Mix – Salute

 Little Mix are easily relatable and can’t help but echo the thump that the Spice Girls had – do we have their successors at last?
 Boy is also laced with the legendary Destiny’s Child’s technique and attitude.
 Either way, a mighty salute is owed to these girls as they throw an impressive, addictive debut album onto the table.
 They are screaming “girl’s night out” and an up-to-date girl power.
 They seem rather prepared to stand their ground on that too.
 Kudos ladies.

-Salute was released on 11th November 2013, for further information or to order the album visit here.
+Salute was released on 11th November 2013.
+For further information or to order the album visit Little Mix’s website here.

 Watch the official video for Move here: